-U.K. Grocery Store Removes Packages Of Chocolate Ducks After Complaints Of Racism
+UK Grocery Store Removes Packages Of Chocolate Ducks After Complaints Of Racism

 “We are very sorry for any upset caused by the name of this product, it was absolutely not our intention to cause any offense.
 We removed the product from sale several weeks ago while we changed the labeling and our ducklings are now back on sale.”

-Still, many other social media users were incredulous about how a simple package of chocolate ducks could cause someone to take offense, and questioned about how overly sensitive and politically correct society is becoming.
+Still, many other social media users were incredulous about how a simple package of chocolate ducks could cause someone to take offense and questioned about how overly sensitive and politically correct society is becoming.
 They noted that it was pretty clear that the company had taken inspiration for the product from the classic children’s story “The Ugly Duckling”.
 In the story, a young duck is made fun of for looking different than his siblings.
 To everyone’s surprise, he ends up growing into a beautiful swan.

 One Twitter user defended Waitrose.